 ARP-ESSER Out-of-School Time (OST) Planning Grant

-Grants of up to $20,000 for your library system or school district to engage in activities to strategically develop your services and programs for youth.
-Applications for this grant are closed.
+Grants of up to $15,000 for your library system or school district to engage in activities to strategically develop your services and programs for youth.
+You can view a checklist of grant requirements a draft of the final report questions here.

 The Idaho Commission for Libraries is pleased to announce the Out-of-School Planning and Implementation Grant.
-Public, school, and special libraries (including tribal) throughout Idaho may apply for $5,000 to $20,000 to plan for and increase out-of-school learning time for K-12 youth.
+Public, school, and special libraries (including tribal) throughout Idaho may apply for $15,000 to plan for and increase out-of-school learning time for K-12 youth.
 This funding opportunity aims to address learning loss among students related to the impact of reduced instructional time due to COVID-19.
 Selected libraries will have the opportunity to use grant funds to participate in professional development, conduct planning activities, and deliver high-quality out-of-school learning opportunities for youth in their communities.

 To fulfill the professional development and planning activities, grantees will use resources developed by the Idaho Out-of-School Network (ION) to create plans for continuous quality improvement, professional development, and conducting self-assessments.
 Libraries will select four of the following Building Blocks for Out-of-School Time to focus on: